 The name of this forest literally translates into Holy Forest.
 As per the data, this forest houses more than 3,500 trees and plants and have been specifically chosen as per the Hindu mythology combining the astrological significance.
 Interestingly, the garden has been divided into 4 particular astrological divisions that have been named after planets, and zodiacs.

 Gandhinagar is an interesting city to explore and devour its cultural charm.
 It is located at an approximate distance of 931, 547, 1,970 and 1,513 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Here is how you can reach Gandhinagar by the following means of transportation.

-By Air.
-The nearest airport is the Sardar Vallabh Bhai Airport situated in Ahmedabad.
+The nearest airport is the Sardar Vallabh Bhai International Airport (AMD), Ahmedabad.
 It is located at a distance of 27 km and has overall good connectivity with other Indian cities.
 Once you deboard at the airport, you will need to cover the remaining distance by some means of transportation.